-In this article, I’m going to explain what the meaning of the word cap is.
+In this article, I will explain the meaning of the term “cap.”

-Although this explains what the term means, or refers to, it doesn’t explain why a player’s appearance in a soccer game is called a cap or where the term originated.
-Well, keep reading and we’ll find out the answer to those questions as well as revealing which players have the gained the most caps.
+Although this explains what the term means or refers to, it doesn’t explain why a player’s appearance in a soccer game is called a cap or where the term originated.

 How Does a Soccer Player Earn a Cap?

 The term “cap” is only used in relation to a player’s appearances for their national team at an international level.